 Before you make the cut, allow the blade to reach full speed.
 Once the water begins spraying the blade, you’re good to go.

 Use both hands and feed the tile slowly.
 Forcing it to move faster risks fracturing, chipping, or breaking the tile.

 After you make the cut, turn off the saw and let it come to a complete stop.
 Only then should you remove the two pieces of tile.

-Ready to Rock Your Tile Cutting Skills?
+Ready to Put Your Tile Cutting Skills to Use?

 Whether you need to make straight cuts or your project requires diagonal, corner, or curved cuts, you can learn how to use a tile cutter without getting a degree in tile cutting and installation.
-We’re not even sure there is such a degree, but we can guarantee you don’t need one to use our tools.
+We’re not even sure there is such a degree, but we can guarantee you don’t need one to use our tools!

 RUBI Tools USA can help you select the best tools and accessories for the job, regardless of your skill level.
 Download our full catalog and start planning your next project.